matyasselmeci/hpc-annex/phase-completion-notes.md

   to specify the size appropriately.
 - Look into supporting "noun" plug-ins in `htcondor`.
 This may be a (partial) solution to the documentation problem, but `htcondor gromacs ...` also sounds really attractive to GregT.
+- Some command, currently unnamed, to unbind a job from an annex.
+It’s not clear if this is really worth it – ChristinaK thinks that many users may just instinctively remove and resubmit jobs targeting the wrong annex.
+Also, we intend to make targeting a specific annex optional in the near future, so this may be largely wasted work.
+(If you _want_ a job only to run on a specific annex and change your mind, I guess such a tool would be useful.)